teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Trademark Law Basics: The Branding and the Product

-Learning a little trademark law will help you put together a stronger trademark application.
-The Trademark Office rejects applications for two major reasons:

-1. _Likelihood of Confusion_ -  The Trademark Office will refuse applications for trademarks that are too similar to existing trademark registrations.

-2. _Distinctiveness_ - The Trademark Office will refuse applications for trademarks that define or closely describe your product.

-To understand these rules, we need to understand that a trademark has two components: the branding and the product (or service) being sold.
+The Trademark Office rejects applications for two major reasons: (1) _Likelihood of Confusion_  and (2) _lack of distinctiveness_.
+To understand these trademark rules, we need to understand that a trademark has two components, the branding and the product (or service) being sold.

 **Likelihood of Confusion.** The Trademark Office will compare your trademark to its database of existing trademark registrations.
-If your trademark is too similar to an existing registration, it gets rejected.
-This comparison considers two factors: the brand and the product.
-Your trademark should only be refused if the brand, as used on your product, is so similar to an existing brand-as-used-on-product that the average consumer is likely to confuse your product for the older product.
-This is called the "likelihood of confusion" test, and it involves lots of complicated legal considerations that I'll save for a later discussion.
+If your trademark is too similar to an existing registration, it will be rejected for "likelihood of confusion" under §2(d).
+This comparison weighs two major factors: the brand and the product.
+Your trademark should only be refused if your brand, as used on your product, is too similar to an existing brand-as-used-on-product.
+How similar is too similar?
+Similar enough that an average consumer is likely to confuse your product for the older product.
+This "likelihood of confusion" test actually involves several more complicated legal considerations, and goes beyond the scope of this quick guide.

 **Distinctiveness.** A trademark should be "distinctive" as opposed to merely "descriptive" or worse - "generic."
 Generic words are words that define a particular product.
 Trademark Law does not protect these words.
 Instead, they are kept in the public domain.
-Every coffee shop can use the word "coffee" in its marketing.
-The Trademark Office will not grant anyone exclusive trademark rights in such a generic term.
+For example, every coffee shop can use the word "coffee" in its marketing.
+The Trademark Office will not grant anyone one coffee shop the exclusive rights to use such a generic term.
 If you apply for a trademark that defines - or even closely describes - a product, the Trademark Office will reject your application.

 This is not only the law, its good branding.
-A distinctive trademark makes an impression, while a generic trademark is quickly forgotten.
+A distinctive trademark makes a lasting impression, while a generic trademark is quickly forgotten.

 <!--